-The Funhouse Commons Board of Directors
+Funhouse Commons Board of Directors

 J. Kristian Brekke, Vice President – With a degree in Special Education and Masters in Outdoor Education, Kristian has been meeting the needs of students in an elementary/middle school setting for the last 20 years.
 In addition to the curriculum, he has mentored children into becoming leaders in their community and advocates for integrity.
 With academic rigor, laughter, joy and the arts as his ongoing focus, he finds great value in teaching to the whole child and developing self efficacy in students.
-Kristian has joined the Board of the Funhouse to compliment it’s mission, support the Executive Director, and secure the vision of the Funhouse for years to come!
+Kristian has joined the board of The Funhouse to compliment it’s mission, support the Executive Director, and secure the vision of the Funhouse for years to come!

-Tara J. Anderson, Board Secretary
+Tara J. Anderson

 Tara Anderson is an economist, egalitarian, and environmentalist.
 She’s most happy growing shellfish or chasing her family down the slopes on a snowboard.
 Tara has over 20 years of experience in combined nonprofit, for-profit, government, and military leadership and spends her days working with government grants and fundraising programs.
 She has two kids that attend Funhouse programs.

 Scott Raun – Scott retired to Orcas Island in 2013 after many years of working for the State of Colorado.
 He worked with local communities, non-profit organizations, and government agencies for much of his professional career to develop a high quality, early learning system for Colorado children.
 With his background in public policy and strategic planning, he’s very excited to join the Funhouse team and contribute to its continued growth as a leading supporter of, and advocate for, the children and families of our community.